GavinHome/done-redux/README.md

 ## What is Done Redux?

-Done Redux is an assembled state management framework based on Redux and .Net7 It is suitable for building any applications.
+Done Redux is a combined state management framework based on Redux and .Net7, namely Donet Redux.
+It is suitable for building .NET applications.

 It has four characteristics: